tyler-technologies-oss/forge/CONTRIBUTING.md

 ## Submitting Pull Requests

-The best way to make an impact is by creating code submissions called pull requests.
+The best way to make an impact is by creating code submissions.
 Pull requests should be "solutions" to GitHub issues.
 If there is not an existing GitHub issue, please start by creating one before submitting a pull request.